-A consistent theme in Local Futures’ educational work is the need for a shift in direction – away from dependence on a global economy dominated by huge corporations and supranational institutions, toward economic structures that are more decentralized and diversified, and have a much smaller ecological footprint.
+A consistent theme in Local Futures’ educational work is the need for a shift in direction – away from dependence on a global economy dominated by huge corporations and supranational institutions, and toward economic structures that are more decentralized and diversified, with a much smaller ecological footprint.
 Local Futures uses a wide range of methods to communicate this message:

 • Economics of Happiness Blog.
 Periodic essays, by Local Futures staff as well as guest contributors, that rethink the assumptions underlying today’s corporate-led globalized economy, highlight efforts to resist the spread of the global monoculture, and point to local initiatives support smaller-scale economies.

 • International Alliance for Localization (IAL).
 A cross-cultural network of thinkers, activists and NGOs dedicated to exploring radically new visions of development and progress.
 People and groups from 58 different countries have joined the IAL to date.